MihaiGitHub/Email-Marketing/README.md

 when user signs up for account in initial account setup.
 4. save-lists.php redirect_uri needs to be updated.
 5. app/emails.php and app/lists.php needs to have redirect_uri updated

+class="row" is being replaced in all templates with empty space.
+Could be a problem with responsiveness all links in templatebuilder/html need to be hardcoded